 Note: If any of the sensors detect an over temperature condition, power will be removed from all sensitive components and the system will shut down.
-All failure conditions send out notifications prior to shut down.
-For a detailed list of the alarm functions, see pg.
-4: Alarm Descriptions for the TLX320.

 Safely Remove an Active Control Card or Shut Down the System

 During normal, non-maintenance operation, the Primary Control Card should always be the Active controller for the system.
 However, there may be times when other conditions temporarily exist, such as during maintenance, updates, repairs, etc.